Resources

 A guide to changing racist and offensive names on public lands

 Across the United States, thousands of features on public lands bear racist and offensive names.
-From tributes to Confederate leaders and slave owners, to ethnic and misogynistic slurs, these names perpetuate violence and oppression rooted in our natiion’s history of colonization and prejudice.
+From tributes to Confederate leaders and slave owners, to ethnic and misogynistic slurs, these names perpetuate violence and oppression rooted in our nation’s history of colonization and prejudice.

 Words are Monuments